sagdusmir/G32-Grill-Display-480x320-BTpref/README.md

    esphome clean g32-display.yaml
    ```

+### Battery SOC
+   - device powers on when USB power supply is removed: that is expected behavior of the used DB-Board
+   - battery SOC is incorrect of the device is powered via USB: the onboard charge conttoller has no I²C interface to get any information about supplied power and progress of charging

 ## Impressions
 <small>These images show different versions of the software - so some details might be inconsistent.</small>